This space was created to document the journey of healing, fatherhood, and discovering what it means to live authentically.

 Therapy isn’t always available.
 But healing can’t always wait.

 Embracing Authenticity is a space for those in-between moments — between support systems, between clarity and confusion, between who you were and who you’re becoming.
+But we want to be clear:

 I didn’t build this site to prove anything or teach anyone how to live.